 Sage Pay credit card processing is the perfect add-on if you’re already using the other products that come from this perennial accounting software favorite.
 Sage has been offering accounting solutions for business and individuals for years, since 2001 in fact, so it’s already got a proven track record.

 However, more recently Sage Pay has been acquired by Elavon, which offers merchant processing in the US and also Europe.
-Therefore, moving forwards, if you’re looking to integrate card payment processing into your operation then this payment gateway option is a great way to get the job done.
+Therefore, moving forwards, if you’re looking to integrate card payment processing into your operation then this payment gateway option is a great way to get the job done, especially during the coronavirus pandemic.

 - Want to try Sage Pay?
 Check out the website here